Darkroom | Textile | Drawing & Painting

 Dougherty Arts Center Studio Space

-In the Ceramics Program, we believe all skill level classes create a supportive atmosphere where students learn from each other.
+The DAC Ceramics Program is designed to create a supportive atmosphere where students learn from each other.
 Advanced students are welcome in any class to work on improving their skills.
 Instructors provide self-paced demos throughout class time and will work with students based on their interests in learning wheel, hand building, sculpture or figurative work.
 Please note the specialties provided in each description.
 Instructors also provide proper glazing, decoration techniques and most importantly developing your artistic expression.

-• Our 1,400 square foot studio provides a slab roller, extruder, 12 wheels and ample space for hand building.
+• The DAC’s 1,400 square foot ceramics studio provides a slab roller, extruder, 12 wheels and ample space for hand building.

 Class List and Registration Page